pifroggi/vs_temporalfix/README.md

     clip = vs_temporalfix(clip, strength=400, tr=6, exclude="[10 20]", debug=False)

 __*`clip`*__
 Temporally unstable clip.
+Must be in YUV or GRAY format.
 Should have no black borders.
-Must be in YUV or GRAY format.
 Full range (PC) input is recommended.

 __*`strength`*__
 Suppression strength of temporal inconsistencies.
 Higher means more aggressive.
-No influence on processing speed.
+400 works great in most cases.
-The best way to check is to find a static scene and increase this till details, lines and textures are stable.
+The best way to finetune is to find a static scene and increase this till lines and details are stable.
-400 works great in many cases.
-If you get blending/ghosting on small movements or blocky artifacts, reduce this.
+Reduce if you get blending/ghosting on dark or hazy scenes.

 __*`tr`*__
 Temporal radius sets the number of frames to average over.
-Higher means more stable.
-Influences processing speed.
+Higher means more stable, especially on slow pans and zooms, but slower.
+6 works great in most cases.
-The best way to check is to find a slow pan or zoom and increase this till details, lines and textures are stable.
+The best way to finetune is to find a slow pan or zoom and increase this till lines and details are stable.
-6 works great in many cases.
-There is no downside to increasing this further, other than speed and RAM usage.

 __*`exclude`* (optional)__
 Optionally exclude scenes with intended temporal inconsistencies (like TV noise), or in case this doesn't work.